Easy Design Ideas for a Lego Room Theme

 - Put the light switch face down on the Lego paper and trace around it (including the holes for the light switch and screws).

 - You will want to cut the paper out about 1/4 to 1/2 inch larger than the traced line (so you can turn the paper under the edge.
-Use sharp scissors or an Exacto knife to cut exactly around the light switch hole(s) and the holes for the screws.
+Use sharp scissors or an Exacto knife to cut precisely around the light switch hole(s) and the holes for the screws.

 - Put Mod Podge or glue (glue is not as shiny) on the front of the light switch.
 Place the light switch down on top of the paper (line up the light switch hole).
 Press the paper down firmly.